Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/2-the-data-science-method/_index.md

 content_type: topic
 ---

 The Data Science Method (DSM) is a structured approach to tackling data-driven problems and projects, encapsulating the essence of what makes data science such a transformative discipline.
 It outlines a systematic process for extracting insights and building predictive models from data, ensuring that every step—from understanding the problem to deploying solutions—is executed with precision and purpose.
-This methodology not only serves as a roadmap for data science projects but also emphasizes the iterative and exploratory nature of working with data.
+This methodology not only serves as a roadmap for data science projects but also emphasises the iterative and exploratory nature of working with data.

 ## Key Stages of the Data Science Method